Homeowners reviewing documents while comparing home equity borrowing options

 Consolidation Loans: What to Check Before You Apply

-Rolling multiple credit cards into a single personal loan can cut interest and simplify your payments — but only if the new loan’s total cost really beats your current path and the fine print doesn’t create new problems.
-Before you
+Rolling multiple credit cards into a single personal loan can cut interest and simplify repayment, but only when the new loan’s total cost really improves on the current path and the contract does not create new problems.
+Before any application

 Secured vs. Unsecured Personal Loans